mward2020/ai-case-study/README.md

 While other major equipment manufacturers are actively implementing AI into their design and manufacturing processes, we can say with confidence that Calloway has largely led the way in implementing AI into its equipment production.
 In fact, Callaway first claimed club development using AI as far back as 2019 with the release of its Epic Flash Drivers and Fairway Woods.

 However, as I learn more about AI, I approach these bold AI claims with a degree of skepticism.
-Are we truly witnessing a meaningful integration of revolutionary technology into the game, or is AI simply being used as a marketing buzzword, dressing up what remains a traditional pursuit at its core - that is, building equipment that, in general, produces longer ball flight and smaller dispersion (smaller misses)?
+Are we truly witnessing a meaningful integration of revolutionary technology into the game, or is AI simply being used as a marketing buzzword, dressing up what remains a traditional pursuit at its core (that is, building equipment that, in general, produces longer ball flight and smaller misses)?

 In this case study, we'll take a closer look at the role AI is playing at Callaway Golf and how it informs and influences their club face designs.
 We’ll also look at the challenges and opportunities that await Callaway as they stake their claim to being the leader in AI-designed and tested golf gear.